borisblagov/BEAVARs/README.md

 #  Acknowledgmenets
-I would like to thank [Guillaume Dalle](https://github.com/gdalle]), who, even though it is not associated with this package went out of his way to help me get my first steps in Github and Julia optimization.
+I would like to thank [Guillaume Dalle](https://github.com/gdalle]).
+He is not associated with this package but went out of his way to help me get my first steps in Github and Julia optimization.
 Also, many users in the Julia discourse helped me when I was struggling - this community is great.